 During a walk through the spa and healing forest, the first of its kind in Europe, walkers and those who enjoy exercise can experience the healing powers of the forest for themselves.
 Because the unique combination of a mild bracing climate, fresh Baltic Sea air and the essential oils of the trees has a positive effect on body and soul.
 Stress is reduced, the cardiovascular system is promoted, blood pressure is lowered and the respiratory tract is freed.
 Anyone who spends a day in the forest has 40 percent more immune cells in their blood afterwards.

-A marked route network with three different levels of difficulty leads through the 187-hectare area.
-The paths are barrier-free and designed for the disabled.
-Specially created places invite you to physical and meditative exercises.
+A marked network of routes with three different levels of difficulty leads through the 187 hectare area.
+The paths are barrier-free and designed for people with disabilities.
+Specially created spaces invite you to do physical and meditative exercises.
 The experience concept was developed together with doctors and foresters.
-A specially designed motor and sensory path with outdoor fitness equipment promotes the musculoskeletal system and muscle development, trains the sense of balance and lets you experience the forest as a whole.
-Therapy boards at the individual stations provide information about the use and benefits of the respective exercise.
-Those who like to walk barefoot can safely take off their shoes here.
+A specially designed motor skills and sensory path with outdoor fitness equipment promotes the musculoskeletal system and muscle building, trains the sense of balance and allows the forest to be experienced as a whole.
+Therapy boards at the individual stations provide information about the use and benefits of each exercise.
+If you like to go barefoot, you can safely take off your shoes here. >In addition to exploring on your own, guided or forest therapy forest hikes with specially trained forest therapists or the district forester are also possible.
+Even little forest hikers can experience exciting adventures in the spa and healing forest program.

-With its vaulted wooden ceiling, it looks like a large inverted boat.
+With its vaulted wooden ceiling, it is reminiscent of a large, upside-down ship.
 This is exactly what the interior of the Ahlbeck church wants to remind visitors of.
-Because it still serves the Baltic Sea holidaymakers, but above all the fishermen of the place every Sunday and holiday as a place of worship.
-For three decades, the cantor Johann Koch collected donations for its construction, until the church was finally consecrated in 1895.
-So says a memorial stone on the side of the brick building.
+To this day it serves as a place of worship for Baltic Sea vacationers, but especially for the local fishermen on Sundays and public holidays.
+Cantor Johann Koch collected money for the construction for three decades until the church was finally inaugurated in 1895.
+This is what it says on a memorial plaque on the side of the brick building.

-But it's no longer just church services that the small church of the seaside resort invites people to.
+But it is no longer just church services that the small church in the Baltic Sea resort of Ahlbeck invites you to.

-Just like the Heringsdorf church, which was built up on the Kulm in 1848 by Schinkel's student Ludwig Persius, and the modern hall church in Bansin from 1939, the program of events in the three evangelical imperial spa churches also includes readings, concerts and theater plays.
-Whether gospel choir, jazz band or baroque ensemble - during the church summer, the congregations always welcome numerous guests from near and far to the concerts.
+As in the Heringsdorf church, which was built on the Kulm in 1848 by Schinkel's student Ludwig Persius, and the modern Bansiner Saalkirche from 1939, readings, concerts and theater performances are also on the program in the three Protestant Kaiserbäder churches.
+Whether gospel choir, jazz band or baroque ensemble – the parishes welcome numerous guests from near and far to the concerts during the church summer.

-Members of other religious communities also have various opportunities to celebrate church services in the imperial baths.
-In Ahlbeck there is an Evangelical Free Church community.
-The Stella Maris Catholic Church is at home in Heringsdorf and the New Apostolic Church and the regional church community offer prayer services in their rooms in Bansin.
+Members of other religious communities also have various opportunities to celebrate services in the imperial baths.
+There is a Protestant Free Church community in Ahlbeck.
+Heringsdorf is home to the Stella Maris Catholic Church and in Bansin the New Apostolic Church and the Regional Church Community offer devotions in their rooms.

 The light goes out.
-The music blasts loudly from the speakers at full blast as the players run onto the fenced field.
-The adrenaline in athletes and spectators conjures up joy and glitter in mouths and eyes.
-All around, blue and white scarves waved.
+The music plays loudly from the loudspeakers at full volume as the players run onto the field.
+The adrenaline of athletes and spectators conjures up cheers and sparkles in mouths and eyes.
+Blue and white scarves waved all around.
 The Imperial Baths not only have salt water in their blood, but also a lot of passion for handball.

-Because at the weekend, the fans of the Ahlbeck hometown club HSV Insel Usedom are always out of control.
-In the Pommernhalle, which was opened in 1997 with the game against the Reinickendorfer Füchse, it is not the Baltic Sea that bubbles over the games, but the atmosphere.
-It is not for nothing that the Pommernhalle is also called Pommernhell at home games.
-The heart club of the Ahlbeckers has made it into the Oberliga.
+Because at the weekend the fans of the Ahlbeck hometown club HSV Insel Usedom are always out of control.
+In the Pommernhalle, which opened in 1997 with the game against the Reinickendorfer Füchse, it is not the Baltic Sea that boils during the games, but the atmosphere.
+It's not for nothing that the Pommernhalle is often called Pommernhölle during home games.
+The Ahlbecker club made it to the 3rd Bundesliga.
+In addition to handball games, the multi-purpose hall also invites you to other events such as multimedia lectures, sports camps and competitions.

-The evening hours sometimes lure you not only into the sauna.
-There is always something going on on the streets of the imperial baths.
-Festivals, live music, midnight shopping - especially on the promenades and in the Heringsdorfer Friedensstrasse, small, fine events in summer and between Christmas and New Year invite you to stroll, feast and booze.
+If, on the other hand, you prefer to work up a sweat yourself, you can heat yourself up in a variety of ways in the midnight sauna at the OstseeTherme Usedom and also enjoy culinary delights.
+The evening hours sometimes don't just entice you into the sauna.
+There is always something going on on the streets of the Imperial Baths.
+Festivals, live music, beach events - especially on the promenades, in Heringsdorfer Friedensstraße and on the pier, small, fine events in summer, during the holidays and between Christmas and New Year invite you to stroll, feast and sway.